APasz/StargateControl/README.md

 return {
     side = "back",      -- wireless/ender modem side
-    primary_file = "dial", -- program to run after fetching (without .lua) }
+    primary_file = "dial", -- program to run after fetching (without .lua) scope = nil,        -- optional scope override; defaults to primary_file (dialing/alarming/server)
+}
 ```

 ## Run the Dialer (`dial.lua`)
-- Make sure `dial.lua`, `utils.lua`, `addresses.lua`, and `settings.lua` are on the controller computer (or run `client setup` to fetch them).
+- Make sure `dial.lua`, `utils.lua`, `addresses.lua`, and `settings.lua` are on the controller computer (or run `client setup` to fetch/seed them).
 - Start with `dial`.
 The monitor shows the address list; tap a row or type its number to dial.
 - Manual entry: type numbers separated by spaces/commas/dashes; 6 symbols auto-append `0` as origin.
 - Fast/slow dialing is chosen by the `rs_fast_dial` input; the bottom-right corner shows `>` when fast-dial is active, `#` otherwise.
 - Outbound wormholes display a countdown and auto-disconnect after `timeout` seconds; tap the monitor to drop early.
-- Incoming wormholes paint a red banner, count open time, raise `rs_income_alarm` if set, and let you tap the monitor to send `sg_disconnect` to the remote gate when supported.
+- Incoming wormholes paint a red banner, count open time, raise `rs_income_alarm` if set, send the local env status when `rs_safe_env` is configured, and let you tap the monitor to send `sg_disconnect` to the remote gate when supported.
+- The dialer shows remote env status messages on line 4 during an active outgoing wormhole (when the other side reports one).
 - If the computer reboots while a wormhole is open, the UI resumes and shows the active connection.

 ## Alarm (`alarm.lua`)